 ‘Thank you again for the tireless help on 80 Days … You’ve been an excellent tester/proofer for us’

-– Jon Ingold, Writer and Creative Director, inkle Studios (game narrative veteran, and co-founder of the award-winning inkle Studios, responsible for games such as 80 Days and the Sorcery! series)
+– Jon Ingold, Narrative Director, inkle Studios (game narrative veteran, and co-founder of the award-winning inkle Studios, responsible for games such as 80 Days and the Sorcery! series)

 ‘I am impressed by your work … Thank you for what you did and I hope to work with you again later.’